03 May The Ultimate Cheap Home Recording Studio Guide (2017 Version)

 One last thing, I’ve put together a few packages of recommended gear for different recording situations (guitarists on a budget, vocalists, drummers, etc.).
 So all you would need to is purchase everything within this package and you’d be set to get started recording.
 These are featured at the end of this post (or click here to get there).

-Finally, without any further delay, let’s get to it…
+Now, without any further delay, let’s get to it…

 You can use the buttons below to “jump” to each section: